dugramen/godot-global-project/README.md

 There's a 4th `_internal` folder, where all the code that makes the project work is stored.
 It can be ignored.

 ## `editor-only`
-In this folder you store subfolders that contain your plugin.
+In this directory you store subfolders that contain your plugin.
 Scripts that end with `plugin.gd` and extend `EditorPlugin` will be loaded, instantiated, and ran everytime the editor loads.
 > As always, EditorPlugins should have `@tool` at the top of the file.
 ```
 editor-only